runekaagaard/snowscript/README.rst

 ==========

-Snowscript has significant whitespace, meaning that the code structure is managed by indenting/dedenting and not by using curly brackets "{}".
+Snowscript has significant whitespace, meaning that the code structure is managed by indenting/dedenting and not by curly brackets "{}".
 Whitespace is not significant inside strings and brackets "()[]".

+The only allowed indention format is 4 spaces.

 snowscript::

     fn how_big_is_it(number)
         if number < 100
             <- NOT_VERY_BIG
-        elif
+        else
             <- BIG

 php::